FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 Do not run a third combined experiment on this question before these two isolated ones exist — that would repeat the same mistake this section documents.

+### Recorded result: 2026-06-18, `groq_qwen` vs `mistral`, `multitool_v2.rune`, 12 tasks (position effect, isolated)

+`multitool_v2.rune` is identical to `multitool.rune` (search → analyze → search →
+summarize) but with only `cite_sources` — no `structured_output` — to isolate the
+position effect from the constraint effect per the methodological rule above.
+Correlation: **-0.066**, still weak/negative, same magnitude as `multitool.rune`'s v1
+result (-0.086).
+This was expected: the heuristic itself wasn't touched for this run, only the genome, so no correlation improvement was predicted going in.
+The point of this run was diagnostic, not a fix attempt.

+**Position effect: confirmed, not a constraint artifact.** `search (step 1)` measured 0.156, `search (step 3)` measured 0.26 — a ~1.7x gap, closely matching `multitool.rune` v1's ~1.5x gap (0.178 vs 0.264) in the same direction, now with `structured_output`
+completely removed from the picture.
+This is the second independent genome to show the same pattern: a repeated tool step measures higher divergence later in the genome than earlier, regardless of which constraints are present.
+This is now real, repeated evidence — not yet enough to justify a specific numeric fix (still only two genomes, 12 tasks each), but enough to treat the underlying hypothesis (divergence compounds with position, since each model's later steps react to its own already-diverged earlier output) as a credible, falsifiable claim worth testing further rather than open speculation.

+**Constraint-on-`analyze` hypothesis: gained supporting evidence.** In `multitool.rune` v1 (with `structured_output`), `analyze` measured as the *lowest*-divergence step
+(0.208) despite being predicted highest.
+Here, with `structured_output` removed, `analyze` measured 0.223 — still below its prediction, but no longer the clear lowest;
+it now sits in the middle of the pack alongside `summarize` (0.233), rather than at the bottom.
+That's the direction the `structured_output`-suppresses-`analyze` hypothesis
+predicts: remove the constraint, `analyze`'s relative divergence should creep back up toward (though not necessarily reach) its prediction, and it did.
+Two data points pointing the same direction is suggestive, not proof, but it's a second, independent genome supporting the same specific mechanism.

+**Still unexplained:** `summarize`'s instability under `structured_output` (predicted lowest, measured second-highest in `multitool.rune` v2) hasn't been tested in isolation from the position effect or from `analyze`'s behavior — that requires the second isolated experiment from the methodological rule above (a genome with `structured_output` and no repeated steps), still not yet built.

+**Status: two real, separate findings now have repeated evidence; no new fix has been attempted on either.** The honest next step is either (a) building the constraint-effect-isolated genome to get a clean read on `structured_output` without any position confound at all, or (b) accepting these two findings as the project's two clearest open limitations and moving forward on a different priority (sample size, cross-pairing validation) while documenting these as known, unresolved gaps rather than chasing a third fix attempt on limited data.

 ## Stage 2 — Spec maturity